jvlab/similarities/README.md

 Open `experiments/config.yaml` and set the values of these parameters to the desired values.

-Then, run the script from the analysis subdirectory in perceptual-similarities:
+Then, run the script from the analysis subdirectory in similarities:
 ```
-$ cd ~/perceptual-similarities
+$ cd ~/similarities
 $ python3 -m analysis.trial_configuration

 $ ls *.csv